stringlytyped/keylime-materials/rest-extension-points/rest-extension-points.md

 Implementing these architectural changes requires work beyond what is considered in this document and should be explored in a separate proposal.

-### Registrar Extension Points
+### Extension Points

-The REST interfaces we should support to enable the above-described extensibility of the registration process are given below:
+The REST interfaces we should support to enable the above-described extensibility are given below:

 #### Trust Decisions Webhook